-Guinea-Bissau is a developing nation in the lowest 25% of the world's economies.
+Guinea-Bissau is a developing nation classified as low income.
 Located in western Africa along the Atlantic Ocean (south of Senegal and north of Guinea), the climate is classified as humid equatorial (long dry season).

 See also: Library article for Yellow Fever